Anomalous bulk-edge correspondence of nonlinear Rice-Mele model: Introduction

-Despite the groundbreaking insights offered by the aforementioned study, its focus is restricted to eigenvalue's nonlinearity within the framework of linear Hamiltonians.
-This naturally prompts the inquiry: What is the nature of the BEC in the realm of nonlinear Hamiltonians \cite{Li2023, Haldane1981} that exhibit nonlinear eigenvalues?
+Despite the groundbreaking insights offered by the aforementioned study, its focus is restricted to eigenvalue’s nonlinearity within the framework of linear Hamiltonians.
+This naturally prompts the inquiry: What is the nature of the bulk-edge correspondence in the realm of nonlinear Hamiltonians~\cite{Li2023, Haldane1981} that exhibit nonlinear eigenvalues?
 This question stands as a fertile ground for exploration, as it holds the promise of uncovering novel mechanisms and phenomena within the topological landscape of nonlinear systems.

 In this work, we shift our focus to the nonlinearity of the eigenvalues within nonlinear Rice-Mele (RM) Hamiltonians, offering a distinct perspective compared to Ref.~\cite{Isobe2024}.
-Our investigation encompasses not only the eigenvalue spectrum but also the BEC.
+Our investigation encompasses not only the eigenvalue spectrum, but also the bulk-edge correspondence.
 Utilizing numerical methods, we delve into how nonlinearity influences the stability of edge states, adopting an approach similar to Ref.~\cite{Obana2019}.
 To achieve this, we numerically solve the nonlinear RM model and identify two distinct types of nonlinear eigenvalues: the intrinsically nonlinear eigenvalues of nonlinear RM model and the auxiliary nonlinear eigenvalues introduced through the concept of auxiliary eigenvalues.
-Furthermore, we establish a novel form of BEC based on these auxiliary nonlinear eigenvalues, which we term the `anomalous BEC' of a nonlinear physical system.
-The notion of `anomalous' introduced here provides fresh insights into the interplay between topology and nonlinearity in the context of BEC.
+Furthermore, we establish a form of bulk-edge correspondence based on these auxiliary nonlinear eigenvalues, which we term the ``anomalous bulk-edge correspondence” of a nonlinear physical system.
+The notion of ``anomalous” introduced here provides fresh insights into the interplay between topology and nonlinearity in the context of bulk-edge correspondence.